 Home humidifiers are an essential component of any allergy sufferer's environmental control regimen.
 Proper humidification can provide significant relief from dry and irritated sinuses, stuffy noses, dry skin, and itchy eyes.
-In addition, humidifying your home can prevent the exacerbation of eczema, help to lower heating costs, and protect furniture and wood floors from the effects of over-drying.
+Humidifying your home can prevent the exacerbation of eczema, help to lower heating costs, and protect furniture and wood floors from the effects of over-drying.
+With all of these benefits, a humidifier is a sound investment in the health of your family, your budget, and your home, but once you have your humidifier, how do you get the most from it?
+What needs to be replaced?
+How often?
+What type of humidifier maintenance do you have to perform and how often?

-Purchasing a humidifier is a sound investment in the health of your family, your budget, and your home, but once you have your humidifier, how do you get the most from it?
-Humidifiers do require regular and thorough maintenance; without it, they not only don't run efficiently, but they pose a serious health risk.
+Without proper humidifier maintenance, they not only don't run efficiently, but they pose a health risk.
 Bacteria and mold that can easily breed in an unmaintained humidifier are propelled into the air and inhaled - obviously a terrible situation for those with allergies, who are already more sensitive than others.

 Following is a basic checklist of areas you need to consider when it comes to maintaining your humidifier.
-Be sure to consult the owner's manual and specific maintenance guide pertinent to your particular unit.
+Be sure to consult the owner's manual and specific humidifier maintenance guide pertinent to your particular unit.

 Proper and regular maintenance will keep your humidifier running at peak performance year after year, giving you, your family, and your household all the benefits of humidification.